gravitl/netmaker-docs/server-installation.rst

 .. code-block::

-    helm install netmaker/netmaker --generate-name \ # generate a random id for the deploy --set baseDomain=nm.example.com \ # the base wildcard domain to use for the netmaker api/dashboard/grpc ingress --set replicas=3 \ # number of server replicas to deploy (3 by default) --set ingress.enabled=true \ # deploy ingress automatically (requires nginx or traefik and cert-manager + letsencrypt) --set ingress.className=nginx \ # ingress class to use --set ingress.tls.issuerName=letsencrypt-prod \ # LetsEncrypt certificate issuer to use --set dns.enabled=true \ # deploy and enable private DNS management with CoreDNS --set dns.clusterIP=10.245.75.75 --set dns.RWX.storageClassName=nfs \ # required fields for DNS --set postgresql-ha.postgresql.replicaCount=2 \ # number of DB replicas to deploy (default 2)
+    helm install netmaker/netmaker --generate-name \ # generate a random id for the deploy --set baseDomain=nm.example.com \ # the base wildcard domain to use for the netmaker api/dashboard/mq ingress --set server.replicas=3 \ # number of server replicas to deploy (3 by default) --set ingress.enabled=true \ # deploy ingress automatically (requires nginx and cert-manager + letsencrypt) --set ingress.kubernetes.io/ingress.class=nginx \ # ingress class to use --set ingress.cert-manager.io/cluster-issuer=letsencrypt-prod \ # LetsEncrypt certificate issuer to use --set postgresql-ha.postgresql.replicaCount=2 \ # number of DB replicas to deploy (default 2)